-GE Profile™ PHS930 Range: Finally, another 5-leaf product to top off the list, this induction and electric range has four induction elements and a control lockout for safety, plus it offers wireless smartphone control.
-You can read my review here, or view the product on Amazon.
+GE Profile™ PHS930 Range: Finally, another 5-leaf product to top off the list, this induction and electric range has four induction elements and a control lockout for safety, plus it offers wireless smartphone control (View Price on Amazon).
+You can read my review here.

 - Certifications to look for when buying a new oven